anglesoft/architect/README.md

 > /!\ THIS PROJECT IS A WORK IN PROGRESS

 ## Concepts
-Architect helps artisans generate and write maintainable code from human-readable migration-like files called "sprints".
+Architect helps artisans to structure, generate and write maintainable code from human-readable migration-like files called "sprints".
 It is built on top of the popular [Laravel Framework](https://github.com/laravel) implementing concepts form the [Lucid Architecture](https://github.com/lucid-architecture).

 ### Features
 Features are classes meant to unclog your controllers.
 Each feature is a sequence of tasks.
 They can either be served by controllers, via the console, and can be queued.
 They should be testable.